vmware/pyvmomi/docs/vmodl/query/PropertyCollector.rst

 WaitForUpdatesEx(version, options):
-   Calculate the set of updates for each existing filter in the session. `WaitForUpdatesEx`_ may return only partial update calculations.
-See `truncated`_ for a more detailed explanation. `WaitForUpdatesEx`_ may also return null after a timeout, either as requested by `maxWaitSeconds`_ or due to `PropertyCollector`_ policy.If an application uses waitForUpdatesEx it is strongly recommended that it not make concurrent calls to `WaitForUpdates`_ , `CheckForUpdates`_ , or `WaitForUpdatesEx`_ in the same session.
+   Calculate the set of updates for each existing filter in the session. `WaitForUpdatesEx <vmodl/query/PropertyCollector.rst#waitForUpdatesEx>`_ may return only partial update calculations.
+See `truncated <vmodl/query/PropertyCollector/UpdateSet.rst#truncated>`_ for a more detailed explanation. `WaitForUpdatesEx <vmodl/query/PropertyCollector.rst#waitForUpdatesEx>`_ may also return null after a timeout, either as requested by `maxWaitSeconds <vmodl/query/PropertyCollector/WaitOptions.rst#maxWaitSeconds>`_ or due to `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ policy.If an application uses waitForUpdatesEx it is strongly recommended that it not make concurrent calls to `WaitForUpdates <vmodl/query/PropertyCollector.rst#waitForUpdates>`_ , `CheckForUpdates <vmodl/query/PropertyCollector.rst#checkForUpdates>`_ , or `WaitForUpdatesEx <vmodl/query/PropertyCollector.rst#waitForUpdatesEx>`_ in the same session.
 Concurrent calls may cause suspended change calculations to be discarded.
-  since: `vSphere API 4.1`_
+  since: `vSphere API 4.1 <vim/version.rst#vmodlqueryversionversion3>`_

   Privilege: